ogobrecht/ogobrecht.com/content/posts/2021/console/index.md

 ## Introduction

 It looks like it is a hobby of PL/SQL developers to develop their own logging tool.
-There are already some free tools on the market and probably many that have never been released:
+There are already some free tools on the market and probably many that have never been released ([DOAG talk by Sabine Heimsath on the topic](https://www.doag.org/formes/pubfiles/10101682/2018-SQLPLSQL-Sabine_Heimsath-PL_SQL__Monitoren__gt__Messen__gt__Optimieren_-_mit_Open_Source-Praesentation.pdf)):

 - [Logger](https://github.com/OraOpenSource/Logger)
 - [PIT](https://github.com/j-sieben/PIT/)